Ultimate Guide: How to Pick a Prenatal Vitamin

 Plus, NutriGold uses sustainable packaging–eco-friendly glass bottles and tree-free sugarcane cartons– and their products are ethically formulated by using only humane processes during manufacturing.

 The really great news is that NutriGold is actually affordable!
-You can get it on Amazon for $40.20 per bottle.
+You can get it on Amazon for $40.20 per bottle or use the coupon code ROOT for an extra 10% off NutriGold’s every day sale price of 20% off… that’s up to 30% off your entire order!

 If for whatever reason you don’t want to go with NutriGold, my second pick would be Garden of Life’s mykind Organics Prenatal.
 I started out with this, but–as mentioned above–they have unnecessary additives and don’t fully disclose their dosages.
 They also use Vitamin K Complex (instead of 100% MK-7) and their Vitamin B-12 doesn’t have adenosylcobalamin like NutriGold’s does.